 - delivers the meals only if the program participant has sanitary and safe conditions for storing, thawing, and reheating the meals;

 - determines the meals can be safely handled by the program participant or another available person if the participant is unable to safely handle the meal; and

 - complies with the DADS Program Instruction AAA - PI 300 Older Americans Act Nutrition Waiver Requests.

 When to Prepare

-One waiver may be submitted for the HDM agency to request more than 10 holidays during the waiver period.
+Common providers and Title III only providers may request a waiver to observe more than 10 holidays during the waiver period.

 The provider must complete the form in its entirety and submit it to the HHSC contract specialist and area agency on aging (AAA) contract manager by the date specified at the beginning of the rate setting process and thereafter as needed.
 The waiver will be approved or denied and returned to the provider.